google/WebFundamentals/src/content/en/updates/2017/07/upcoming-regexp-features.md

 significant improvements to the regular expression syntax with the Unicode (`/u`) and sticky (`/y`) flags.
 But development has not stopped since then.
-In tight collaboration with other members at TC39 (the ECMAScript standards body), the V8 team has proposed and co-designed several new features to make RegExps even more powerful.
+In tight collaboration with other members at TC39 (the ECMAScript standards body), the V8 team has proposed and co-designed several new features to make regular expressions even more powerful.

 These features are currently being proposed for inclusion in the JavaScript specification.
 Even though the proposals have not been fully accepted, they are